 I was able to have a quieter moment in Green Park on Saturday afternoon as the weather had turned from nice to the Mediterranean.
 Coming from the northeast and unable to feel the cold it was a little unbearable at times especially travelling on the tube at temperatures that would have rivalled my oven at home.
 Plenty of water and patience.

 I decided to have a less “touristy” visit and take in some of the bookshops that London has.
 It was a great time although my suitcase now looks like I have done a Hatton Garden on a local library.

 The good thing as well is I don’t have to justify these purchases to anyone when I return.
 Why have you bought all those books?
 My mother would have asked.

 It was a time of reflection given the horrible terrorist attacks on Westminster Bridge.
 Seeing all those flowers and dedications somehow made something I just saw on the news very very real.
 It was difficult not to shed tears for those innocent people who had been caught up in it and those left behind asking the question why.

 I did stop by Downing Street where there was a Stop the War protest of Trump’s bombing of Syria.
-I made conversation with a lady as I wanted to get their point of view in the matter.
-Her simple message was forget all the complications and points of view and see the violence for violence as not the solution.
-That’s a stand point to start from.
+I made conversation with a lady as I wanted to get their point of view on the matter.
+Her simple message was forgotten all the complications and points of view and see the violence for violence as not the solution.
+That’s a standpoint to start from.
 I saw her simple view as intriguing as well as frustrating.
 What is the solution?

 Time to come home after a great few days away.
 I am looking forward to the next chapter in my life.
 Looking for work and moving on from the past few years.